mister-rao/ContractIQ/md_templates/nda.md

 17. This Agreement may be executed in two counterparts, each of which will be deemed to be an original, and all of which, when taken together, shall be deemed to constitute one and the same agreement.

-18. The relationship between both the Parties to this Agreement shall be on a principal-to-principal basis and nothing in this agreement shall be deemed to have created a relationship of an agent or partner between the Parties and none of the employees of {{ company_name }} shall be considered as employees of {{ other_party_name }}.
+18. The relationship between both the Parties to this Agreement shall be on a principal-to-principal basis and nothing in this agreement shall be deemed to have created a relationship of an agent or partner between the Parties and none of the employees of COMPANY shall be considered as employees of PART 1.

 19. This Agreement shall be governed by the laws of {{ governing_laws }}.
 Both parties irrevocably submit to the exclusive jurisdiction of the Courts in {{ jurisdiction_city }}, for any action or proceeding regarding this Agreement.
 Any dispute or claim arising out of or in connection herewith, or the breach, termination, or invalidity thereof, shall be settled by arbitration in accordance with the provisions of the Procedure of the {{ arbitration_act }}.
 The arbitration tribunal shall be composed of a sole arbitrator, and such arbitrator shall be appointed mutually by the Parties.
 The place of arbitration shall be {{ arbitration_city }}, and the arbitration proceedings shall take place in the {{ arbitration_language }} language.